 Audit exit meeting

-When AMAS finishes the fieldwork, it meets formally with management to discuss any issues as well as the recommendations contained in the audit report.
-Both parties discuss and agree on the recommendations and, in most cases, determine when any issues will be corrected.
+When AMAS finishes the fieldwork, it meets formally with management to discuss any issues and the recommendations contained in the audit report.
+Both parties discuss and agree on the advice and, in most cases, determine when any problems will be corrected.